piraced/IoT-academy-Test-Automation-task-2/README.md

  # IoT-academy-Test-Automation-task-2
-A script to automate testing of the event reporting function on RUTos devices.
+A Python 3.10 script to automate testing of the event reporting function on RUTos devices.

 ## Libraries
 there is only one library being used: